frnzska/LLMe/README.md

 # LLM Playground

 A collection of projects exploring Large Language Models and their applications.
-This repository serves as a playground for experimenting with different LLM related libraries, APIs, and use cases.
+Playground for experimenting with different LLM related libraries, APIs, and use cases.

 ## Projects